Lionel (Arthurian legend): Arthurian legend

 One day, while travelling with Lancelot as a young man, Lionel is captured by the rogue knight Turquine, who whips him with briars and throws him in the dungeon.
 The scenario repeats itself later while he is on the Quest for the Holy Grail, where he proves very unworthy of the blessed object by trying to kill his brother for not rescuing him.
 Bors had seen Lionel getting beaten and led away, but had to make a decision to save either him or a young girl being dragged in the opposite direction.
 He saves the girl and fears Lionel dead, but Lionel escapes and attacks Bors the next time they meet.
 Bors proves himself worthy of the Grail when he refuses to fight back, and Lionel kills a hermit and Calogrenant, a fellow Knight of the Round Table, when they try to protect Bors from his wrath.
-Before Lionel can strike his brother, however, God himself intervenes and immobilises him.
+Before Lionel can strike his brother (or vice versa), however, God himself intervenes and immobilises him with a pillar of fire.

 Lionel and the rest of his family follow Lancelot into exile when the affair with Queen Guinevere is exposed.
 Lionel participates in the battles against King Arthur and is crowned as the King of Ganis (or Gaul).
 After the Battle of Camlann (Salisbury), Lancelot's family returns to Britain to defeat the remainder of Mordred's forces.
 In a battle near Winchester, Lionel is slain by Mordred's young son Melehan and Bors avenges his death.
 In a modified ending in Le Morte d'Arthur, Lionel is instead killed in London while searching for Lancelot after Arthur's death.

 His symbolic namesake, Lyonnel, appears in the quasi-prequel Perceforest.
 There, he is an ancestor of both Lancelot and Guinevere as well as Tristan, who had lived in the time of King Alexander (Alexander the Great).